 Firstly, Castor and Pollux play a central role in the abduction of their sister, Helen.
 The abduction was done by Theseus and his best friend, Pirithous.
 Since the wife of Theseus died, and Pirithous was already a widow, they decided to get themselves a new wife.
 Because they were pretty high on themselves, they chose no other than the daughter of Zeus, Helen.

-So, some say that Helen was still very young, namely between seven and ten at the time of the abduction by Theseus.
-Remember, Helen was born out of the same pregnancy as Castor and Pollux, which would mean that her two saviors would be of the same age.
+Some say that Helen was still very young, namely between seven and ten at the time of the abduction by Theseus.
+Helen was born out of the same pregnancy as Castor and Pollux, which would mean that her two saviors would be of the same age.
 Pretty young to invade the ancient Greek capital and abduct someone’s mother.
-At least, for modern standards.
+At least, by modern standards.

 Jason and the Argonauts

 Besides rescuing their sister, Castor and Pollux are known as two important figures in the story of the Golden Fleece.
 More famously, this story is referred to as the story of Jason and the Argonauts.
-The story is about, you guessed it, Jason.
-He was the son of Aeson, king of Iolcos in Thessaly.
+The story is about Jason, the son of Aeson, king of Iolcos in Thessaly.

-But, a relative of his father seized Iolcos.
-Jason was determined to take it back, but he was told he could only regain power of Iolcos if he would take the Golden Fleece from Colchis to Iolcus.
-Sounds easy, right?
-Well, not really.
+A relative of his father seized Iolcos and Jason was determined to take it back, but he was told he could only regain the power of Iolcos if he would take the Golden Fleece from Colchis to Iolcus.

-This is due to two things.
-First of all, it had to be stolen from Aeëtes, the king of Colchis.
-Second, the Golden Fleece had its name for a reason: it is the gold fleece of a flying, winged ram named Crius Chrysomallos.
-Pretty valuable, one might say.
+The fleece had to be stolen from Aeëtes, the king of Colchis and it was a fleece of a flying, winged ram named Crius Chrysomallos.

 Stealing from a king might be hard enough, but considering it is a valuable piece also means it’s well-guarded.
 In order to bring the fleece back to Iolcos and claim his throne, Jason gathered an army of heroes.